martin-obs/OVERLAP_PROBE_EPROFILE/README.md

 This code is a translation and refactoring of Matlab code written by Maxime Hervo, Yann Poltera, Rolf Ruefenacht and Melania Van Hove in Matlab.

-The code takes in EPROFILE formatted L1 CHM15K data files and calculate coeficients that can be used to correct overlap functions for temperature effects.
+The code takes in EPROFILE formatted L1 CHM15K data files and calculates coeficients that can be used to correct overlap functions for temperature effects.
 It is based on the techniques presented in: Hervo, M., Poltera, Y. and Haefele, A. (2016) An empirical method to correct for temperature dependent variations in the overlap function of CHM15k ceilometers.
 Atmospheric Measurement Techniques, 7, 2947– 2959. https://doi.org/10.5194/amt-9-2947-2016.